Tech Trends 2016

 Reimagining core systems

 Core systems that drive back, mid, and front offices are often decades old, comprising everything from the custom systems built to run the financial services industry in the 1970s to the ERP reengineering wave of the 1990s.
 Today, many roads to digital innovation lead through these “heart of the business” applications.
-For this reason, organisations are now developing strategies for reimaging their core systems that involve re-platforming, modernising, and revitalising them.
+For this reason, organizations are now developing strategies for reimaging their core systems that involve re-platforming, modernizing, and revitalizing them.
 Transforming the bedrock of the IT footprint to be agile, intuitive, and responsive can help meet business needs today, while laying the foundation for tomorrow.